hesamdavarpanah/Find-location-and-range-of-IP/README.md

 1. Clone this repository to your local machine.
 2. Make sure you have Python installed.
 3. Install the required packages by running `pip install -r requirements.txt` in your terminal.
-4. Run the script by typing `python find_ip_location.py` in your terminal.
+4. Run the script by typing `python main.py` in your terminal.
-5. Enter the IP address you want to search for when prompted.
-6. The script will output the location and range of the given IP address.
+6. The script will output the location and range of the given IP address on MongoDB.

 ## Technologies Used